mitchelony/mitchelony/README.md

 - **LinkedIn**: [Mitchel Onyebuchi](https://www.linkedin.com/in/mitchel-onyebuchi-cs)
 - **Email**: mitchelonyebuchi@gmail.com

-Feel free to reach out for mentorship, collaboration, or just a casual conversation! 😊
+Feel free to reach out for, collaboration, or just a casual conversation! 😊

 ---